 I used to actively look for writing ideas.
-When I wanted to write a story, I would search my mind, brainstorm, and ask questions that I thought would lead to something I wanted to write about.
+When I wanted to write a story, I would brainstorm and ask questions that I thought would lead to something I wanted to write about.

-Nowadays, I am always open to new ideas for writing.
+Nowadays, I’m always open to new ideas for writing.
 Whether I’m chatting with a friend, surfing the web, or watching a movie, I’ve got this little radar in my mind that’s constantly on the lookout for ideas that I can use in my stories.

 What I’ve learned is that many of my ideas come from the same sources whether I’m actively looking for them or passively bumping into them.
 Today, I thought I’d share some of my favorite sources of inspiration and invite you share yours as well.

 Ideas for Writing

 Whether you’re focused on fiction, poetry, or nonfiction, here are some excellent ways to find ideas for writing:

 - Old books, movies, and TV shows: More often than not, I find something that I thought was my own original idea when I’m reading or watching movies or television.
 But sometimes, I’ll come across a fresh element that would work in one of my stories.
 Sometimes it’s a simple plot device or storytelling technique.
 Other times, it’s a setting, a name, or some detail, like an article of clothing.